 Weight loss is a difficult road once you have begun the journey to that right number on the scale.
 It’s not easy to achieve and maintain, what with our busy lifestyles and limited time to take care of exercise and diet.
 But understanding some basic concepts can come in handy.
 An effective habit to develop is meal planning for weight loss.

 The food you eat and the physical activity you do during the day should add up to create a negative energy balance for you to start losing weight.
 In other words, your body should consume less energy than it’s spending in order to shed the deposited fat.
 Therefore, your diet needs to be planned in a manner that keeps you in a calorie deficit.

 And this is the tricky part.
 A diet that is too low on calories may leave you vulnerable to deficiencies if not planned carefully.
 It is important to ensure that your meals are nutrient-dense, ie, packed with essential nutrients, even as you maintain a calorie deficit.
 So, here’s the perfect guide to help you prep meals for weight loss.

 What to know before you start

-A good weight loss-diet plan usually follows a few universal criteria.
+The best diet plan for weight loss usually follows a few universal criteria.

 - Your diet should be rich in fiber, protein, and micronutrients

-- It should include of a lot of fresh and local vegetables and fruits
+- It should include a lot of fresh and local vegetables and fruits

 - A weight loss diet should restrict consumption of refined and ultra-processed foods such as soft drinks, chips, packaged cereals, candy, chocolate, and so on.

-Now, let’s look at the strategies and tools you can use for effective meal prep.
+Now, let’s look at the strategies and tools you can use for effective meal prep for weight loss.